patgod85/phpdoc2rst/README.md

 Phpdoc2rst
 ---

-The tool for building of documentation of shared API in reStructuredText format.
+The tool for building of documentation for shared API in reStructuredText format

 For main API entities